AyanQuadri/dotfiles/zsh/README.md

 # zsh-syntax-highlighting: Commands are colored as you type
 $ ls     # Green if command exists
 $ lss    # Red if command doesn't exist

+# zoxide: Smart directory jumping
+$ z docs  # Jumps to ~/Documents if you've been there before
 ```

 ## 🛠 Troubleshooting